The FOMC Statement Is Out – Here’s What Investors Need to Know

 He also writes, “The Fed regularly declares itself to be data-dependent, and virtually everywhere you look – jobs, retail sales and more – the economy seems to be simmering down.
 The Fed has taken notice of that.
 While the stars look to be aligning for a September rate cut, why wait?”

-So, in today’s Market 360, I’ll discuss what the Fed ultimately decided.
+So, in today, I’ll discuss what the Fed ultimately decided.
 I’ll also share where I expect investors to turn their attention to now that Wall Street has more clarity on the Fed’s next steps… and how we can profit from this shift in focus.

 The Fed Leaves Rates Unchanged

-Note: Editor’s Note: Eric Fry here.
-Today, my InvestorPlace colleague Louis Navellier is here to discuss the outcome of this week’s Federal Open Market Committee (FOMC) meeting… and where investors will now be turning their attention.